DFE-Digital/login.dfe.infrastructure/README.md

 3. Personal access token from GitHub to access the private repo for the deployment.
 How to create [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 4. Comment out the scan tool stage of the pipeline for the first time you deploy an empty subscription -> File: azure-pipeline.yml
 5. Check the code to see if any inner dependency exists as may be added later in azure-pipeline.yml file
-6. Create 7 Variable groups, if not there not exist or new variable group for the new environment (Follow step 2)
-   1. dsi-global that will host all service connections names and custRegAuth for the npm library
-   2. The rest 6 will be for each environment with the name `dsi-<enviroment name>-kv` that will connect in the keyvault.
-For the First deployment, the list of the below value must be added manually in the group variables and after moving to the respected environment keyvaults.
-This step is to build two sections
-      1. Pre-requzet Infrastructure
-         1.  environmentId -> The environment Id for the environment that the group is represents
-         2.  platformGlobalName -> The global platform name that uses the name of the services.
-Value: `signin`
-         3.  azureDevOpsObjectId -> The object Id of the service connection Enterprise applications for the new key vault
-         4.  microsoftAzureWebsitesRPObjectId -> The object Id of the Enterprise applications for app services to connect in the key vault
-         5.  subscriptionId -> The subscription id of azure for the deployment
-         6.  tags -> Tags that have been designated tags that have been set by the CIP team.
-They need to be added manually in keyvault
-      2. Base infrastructure Deployment that has been added in keyvault after the Pre-request Infrastructure pipeline runs (manually)
-         1. templatesBaseUri -> will be created by the preDeployInfrastrusture and added in the keyvault but need to transfer to the local group for the base infrastructure deployment
-         2. gitToken -> Personal token how to be created [here](https://github.com/DFE-Digital/login.dfe.devops/blob/main/Docs/GithubSecret.md)
-         3. redisCacheSku -> The Redis Cache SKU
-         4. sqlAdministratorLogin & sqlAdministratorLoginPassword -> The cretentials for the Sql server
-         5. databaseNames -> The secret will have an array of JSON with database names and the max-size bytes for example `[{"name": "dbname1", "maxSizeBytes": "size"},{"name": "dbname1", "maxSizeBytes": "size"}]`.
-The size will set be the team base on the environment of deployemnt
-         6. CHGWIP -> The IP that use to access the SQL server from DfE Wifi `GovWiFi | Purple | Guest` for Coventry Office
-         7. elasticPoolSku -> The Elastic Pool SKU for the SQL serves
-         8. elasticPoolProperties -> The Elastic Pool Properties for the SQL serves
-         9.  azureActiveDirectoryAdmin -> The name of the group for connectin in SQL Servers
-         10. azureActiveDirectoryAdminSID -> The group object id for connectin in SQL Servers
-         11. platformGlobalIdentifier -> The global identifier `s141`
-         12. platformGlobalMinTlsVersion -> The min Tls Version `1.2`
-         13. platformGlobalName -> The global name `signin`
-         14. platformGlobalUserFeedbackUrl -> The User Feedback Url that will be provided by the DfE team
-         15. UIContainerName -> Name of the CDN container in storage account `ui-assets`
-         16. cdnAssetsVersion -> Version of the cdn `1`
-         17. cdnHostName -> Host of the CDN is the full endpoint with `https` including
-7. Updated parameter `deployPrivateEndpoint` from false to true for deploying all the private endpoints and after deployment changes back to false in azure-pipeline.yml
+6. Updated parameter `deployPrivateEndpoint` from false to true for deploying all the private endpoints and after deployment changes back to false in azure-pipeline.yml
-8. Updated variable `destructiveVirtualNetworkDeploy` from Disabled to Enabled for deploying the vnet the First time and after deployment changes back to Disabled in azure-pipeline.yml
+7. Updated variable `destructiveVirtualNetworkDeploy` from Disabled to Enabled for deploying the vnet the First time and after deployment changes back to Disabled in azure-pipeline.yml
-9. When new `s141<EnvId>-shd` resource group or any other resource group is deployed with a need of virtual Network creation, the CIP team needs to allow the virtual Network creation in that resource group
+8. When new `s141<EnvId>-shd` resource group or any other resource group is deployed with a need of virtual Network creation, the CIP team needs to allow the virtual Network creation in that resource group
-10. Check the Deploy Pre-Requisites and environment you deploy in the first run for the creation of the Logic app and the KeyVault.
+9. Check the Deploy Pre-Requisites and environment you deploy in the first run for the creation of the Logic app and the KeyVault.

 ## Deployment
 ---